 Major Requirements

 The Criminology major requires a total of 14 courses.
 Students may double count no more than one course toward the Criminology major and College Sector requirements.
+Criminology majors must have at least 34 cu overall to graduate.

 Successful completion of the Criminology major requires a cumulative GPA of at least 2.0, and satisfactory performance in CRIM 4000, which students must take in the fall semester of their Senior year.
 A "D" grade is not considered satisfactory performance.